2015 Pacific typhoon season: Philippines

 During the season PAGASA used its own naming scheme for the 15 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-This is the same list used during the 2011 season, except for the names Betty, Jenny, Marilyn, Perla, and Sarah, which replaced Bebeng, Juaning, Mina, Pedring, and Sendong, respectively.
+This is the same list used during the 2011 season, expect for the names Betty, Jenny, Marilyn, Perla, and Sarah, which replaced Bebeng, Juaning, Mina, Pedring, and Sendong, respectively.
 Storms were named Betty, Jenny, Marilyn, and Nona for the first (and only, in case of Nona) time this year.

 While the name Nonoy was originally included on the list, it was changed to Nona as it bears similarity to the term "Noynoy", the incumbent president's nickname at that time.

 Retirement

 After the season, PAGASA removed the names Lando and Nona from their naming lists, as they had caused over in damages during their onslaught in the country.
 They were subsequently replaced on the list with the names of Liwayway and Nimfa for the 2019 season.